muhammadabdullah018/chatbot-widgetv/README.md

-# Anaten AI — Embeddable Chat Widget
+# n8n AI — Embeddable Chat Widget

 A white-label AI chat widget that plugs into any business website.
 Customers type a question, Gemini AI answers using your company's data, and every conversation gets logged to Google Sheets automatically.